 Office Hours: Monday – Friday, 9am – 5pm

 The Alpine Club of Canada is a registered Amateur Athletic Association and a registered Canadian charity (Registration No: 10670 4182 RR0001).
-The ACC’s US ACC Foundation can accept charitable donations from donors living in the United States.
+The ACC’s US Foundation can accept charitable donations from donors living in the United States.
 We will issue a charitable tax receipt for eligible donations of $20 or more.